Establish Open Lines of Communication

 Let Your Guard Down

-Your child may be more likely to talk to you if they feel like you are approachable and non-judgmental.
-It can be challenging for children with ADHD to open up about what they’re going through, so it’s important that they know you won’t criticize them or shut down a potential conversation before it begins.
-Instead, be patient and relaxed—let your child come to you, be a resource for them, and don’t jump in too quickly with a solution.
+Your child’s behaviors may be more likely to talk to you if they feel like you are approachable and non-judgmental.
+It can be challenging for children with ADHD to open up about what they’re going through, so they must know you won’t criticize them or shut down a potential conversation before it begins.
+Instead, be patient and relaxed—let your child with ADHD come to you, be a resource for them, and don’t jump in too quickly with a solution.

 When conversations start heating up between you and your child, resist the urge to argue back or yell at your child.
 This won’t get either of you closer to a resolution or understanding and may even cause a rift between you.
-Using this ADHD tip as a parent, try to step back from the situation for a few minutes until both of you have calmed down enough to engage again and have a productive conversation.
+Using this ADHD parenting style tip, try to step back from the situation for a few minutes until both of you have calmed down enough to engage again and have a productive conversation.

-Having trouble establishing a middle ground with your child with ADHD?
-Abbey Neuropsychology Clinic is here to help.
-Get in touch with us today to schedule a call and learn about our leading medication-free treatment options and support for children with ADHD and their parents.
+Struggling to find common ground with your child with ADHD?
+Abbey Neuropsychology Clinic offers professional help, expert parenting tips, and behavioral parent training.
+Contact us now to schedule a call and discover our top medication-free treatment options and support for children with ADHD, focusing on enhancing your child’s self-esteem and collaborating with their teachers.

 Put Yourself in Your Child’s Shoes

 Patience is key for any parent, but it’s especially important for ADHD parenting.
 It may feel like your child is making little progress or making the same mistakes repeatedly.
-However, if you treat each mistake as an opportunity for learning or growth, you can strengthen your relationship with your child while establishing strong foundations upon which their unique strengths can flourish.
-While it may be challenging to deal with your child’s impulsivity, hyperactivity, or inattention on a regular basis, a deep breath and patient attitude can go a long, long way.
+However, suppose you treat each mistake as an opportunity for learning or growth.
+In that case, you can strengthen your relationship with your child while establishing strong foundations upon which their unique strengths can flourish.
+While it may be challenging to deal with your child’s impulsivity, hyperactivity, or inattention regularly, a deep breath and patient, positive attitude really can go a long, long way.

 Discover More ADHD Resources for Parents With Abbey Neuropsychology Clinic